titoms/EduMation/README.md

 - `profileImage`: URL to the user's profile image.
 - `passwordHash`: Hashed password for the user.
 - `role`: The role of the user, which can be 'admin', 'teacher', 'school', or 'student'.
-- `schoolId`: Reference to the School document if the user is associated with a school.
+- `schoolId`: A list of Schools IDs document if the user is associated with a school.
-- `courses`: A list of course IDs that the user is enrolled in or teaching.
+- `groups`: A list of Groups IDs that the user is enrolled in or teaching.
 - `creationDate`: The date and time when the user was created.
 - `updateDate`: The date and time when the user was last updated.